How To Survive A 10,000-Foot Fall

 "You would think that water would be helpful, but water tends to knock people out," Hamilton says.
 "Then, even if they survive, they may drown."

-Hamilton says other surfaces – snow, power lines, and rooftops – have caught survivors in the past, and might be a better option than water.
+Hamilton says other surfaces — snow, power lines and rooftops — have caught survivors in the past and might be a better option than water.

 In 2004, for instance, a Johannesburg newspaper reported on a South African skydiver whose parachute failed to open.
 Luckily, she fell into power lines and suffered only a fractured pelvis, while also escaping electrocution.